w3f/polkadot-wiki/docs/learn-collator.md

 full-nodes of the Relay Chain, they are all aware of each other as peers.
 This makes it possible for them to send messages from parachain A to parachain B.

-### Collators in the Wild

-Collators are being used on the [Rococo](build-parachains-rococo) testnet, and you can learn more about how they are used with Cumulus via the [Cumulus](https://github.com/paritytech/cumulus/) repository.

 ### Guides and Tools

 - [Workshop covering Cumulus and Collators](https://substrate.dev/cumulus-workshop/)